Storm Front (Star Trek: Enterprise): Part I

 Following the events of "Zero Hour", Commander Charles "Trip" Tucker III (Connor Trinneer) and Ensign Travis Mayweather (Anthony Montgomery) survive the attacks by P-51 Mustangs on their shuttlepod and arrive back on Enterprise.
 Temporal Agent Daniels (Matt Winston), near death, suddenly appears to Doctor Phlox (John Billingsley) in sickbay.
 He warns that an alien named Vosk (Jack Gwaltney), the leader of a faction of the Temporal Cold War, has altered the timeline with catastrophic consequences.
 Enterprise was brought to the mid-20th century to end the Temporal Cold War between several factions including the Federation.
 On Earth, Captain Jonathan Archer (Scott Bakula) escapes from the Germans when American resistance fighters ambush his convoy.

 Wounded, he is taken to a Resistance safehouse in Brooklyn.
 With the Germans controlling the U.S. Eastern Seaboard, it is revealed that the aliens, known as the Na'kuhl, have sworn allegiance to Nazi Germany.
-Further, they are providing them with advanced weapons and technology in exchange for material and supplies to build a temporal conduit that will take them back to their own time period.
+They escaped from Daniels by using "stealth time technology".
+They are providing the Nazis with advanced weapons and technology in exchange for material and supplies to build a temporal conduit that will take them back to their own time period (since the stealth tech was only one way).
 Meanwhile, Silik (John Fleck), the leader of the Suliban Cabal, has boarded Enterprise and manages to steal a shuttlepod to fly to Earth.
 Tucker and Mayweather are then sent to find Silik along with the shuttlepod.
 Archer contacts Sub-commander T'Pol (Jolene Blalock) using a stolen communicator and is transported back to Enterprise.
 Before dying, Daniels asks Archer to stop the Na'Kuhl from using the conduit and becoming even more dangerous.
 On Earth, the landing party find and destroy the shuttlepod, but are captured and taken in for interrogation.